yogodoshi/pah/CONTRIBUTING.md

 1. Create your feature branch (`git checkout -b my-new-feature`)

+1. Run the tests.
+We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle && rake`

+1. Add a test for your change.
+Only refactoring and documentation changes require no new tests.
+If you are adding functionality or fixing a bug, we need a test!

+1. Make the test pass.

 1. Update [CHANGELOG.md](https://github.com/Helabs/pah/blob/master/CHANGELOG.md) with a brief description of your changes under the `unreleased` heading.

 1. Commit your changes (`git commit -am 'Added some feature'`)